Ragunath1990/Mylar/README.md

 1. Just use the "public" branch to be have a more current version of mylar.
 2. My upstream is from git://g.csail.mit.edu/mylar
-3. The missing piece from the document at their website is about their Kerberos (server) implementation.
-4. I still do not know anything.

 # Mylar